silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     7F 45 4C 46

 You can use backspace to undo and the arrow keys to move the cursor as you might expect.
-You also don't need to hold <kbd>Shift</kbd> to enter hexadecimal letters even though everything is written in upper case.
+Even though everything appears in uppercase, you don't need to hold
+<kbd>Shift</kbd> when you type.
 {: .note}

 Notice that the corresponding bytes in the third column change because `45 4C